lostflux/tse/indexer/IMPLEMENTATION.md

 ### pagedir

 We create a re-usable module `pagedir.c` to handles the *pagesaver*  mentioned in the design (writing a page to the pageDirectory), and marking it as a Crawler-produced pageDirectory (as required in the spec).
-We chose to write this as a separate module, in `../common`, to encapsulate all the knowledge about how to initialize and validate a pageDirectory, and how to write and read page files, in one place... anticipating future use by the Indexer and Querier.
+We chose to write this as a separate module, in [common](../common) directory, to encapsulate all the knowledge about how to initialize and validate a pageDirectory, and how to write and read page files, in one place... anticipating future use by the Indexer and Querier.

 #### Pseudocode for `pagedir_init`